rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Day 2 Static network device configuration

+CAPI has introduced CRDs [IPAddressClaims](https://github.com/kubernetes-sigs/cluster-api/blob/main/config/crd/bases/ipam.cluster.x-k8s.io_ipaddressclaims.yaml) and [IPAddresses](https://github.com/kubernetes-sigs/cluster-api/blob/main/config/crd/bases/ipam.cluster.x-k8s.io_ipaddresses.yaml).
+An implementation of IPAM support has merged in [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/pull/1666).
+The CAPV implementation relies upon experimental APIs but is available for use with workload clusters.

-Nodes being added to a cluster may be configured with a network device configuration or default to DHCP.
-The networking configuration of a node/machine is immutable after creation.
+ for Nodes being added to a cluster may be configured with a network device configuration or default to DHCP.
+The network configuration of a node/machine is immutable after creation.
 The vSphere machine API machine controller will apply the network device configuration when the associated VM is cloned.

 `machinesets` will be supported through the creation of a user-created custom controller([sample controller](https://github.com/rvanderp3/machine-ipam-controller)).
-This custom controller will leverage machine lifecycle hooks to provide network device configuration to machines descending from `machinesets` with `machine` annotated with the appropriate lifecycle hook.

 #### Changes Required